ReStream-Solutions/restreamsolutions/README.md

 for one_second_item in changed_data.data_fetcher:
     print(one_second_item)

-# Save the changed data to a file
+# Save the changed data to a JSON file
 changed_data.save('./data/data_changes.json', overwrite=True)
+# Save the changed data to a CSV file
+changed_data.save('./data/data_changes.csv', overwrite=True)

 # Confirm that all data change events have been received and processed
 for event in change_events: